Pet Relocation Resources

-Be sure to have your pet examined by a veterinarian to ensure that it is healthy enough to travel.
+Be sure to have your pet examined by a veterinarian to ensure that they are healthy enough to travel.
 Airlines and state health officials generally require health certificates for all pets transported by air.
 Health certificates must be issued by a licensed veterinarian who examined the pet within ten (10) days of travel.
 Your veterinarian will be able to provide you with the required vaccinations or treatments needed to satisfy government requirements.

 Dogs and cats must be at least eight (8) weeks old and must have been weaned before traveling by air or ground.